jinningli/CourseProject/README.md

 #### Team member 2:
 Name: Jianzhe Sun    NetID: jianzhe2

+## Video
+**The video to introduce our method and the usage of code can be found in Youtube https://youtu.be/eSR7B8TYnJY**

+> It's not uploaded to github because it exceeds 100 MB.

 ## Code Manual
 > Source code can be found in `./code`